LABORA-INF-UFG/NetSoft2020-Tutorial4/README.md

 * Text
 * Slides
 * Hands-on
-  * Demo 1 - One objective of the demonstration is to present in a practical way the functionalities of a RAN, using open software and hardware.
-Another objective is to briefly comment on the installation and configuration processes of the software that implements the RAN.
+  * Demo 1 - In this demonstration, we create an operational eNodeB, i.e., the main element of a RAN, based on LTE technology and using open source software.
+In addition to the RAN, the software is also capable of emulating functional UEs.
-    * Experiment 1
+    * Experiment 1 - UE and RAN emulated in software, without the core.
-    * Experiment 2
+    * Experiment 2 - UE, RAN and EPC core all implemented in software.
-    * Experiment 3
+    * Experiment 3 - UE in hardware (conventional cell phone), RAN in hardware (SDR - Software-Defined Radio) and software, and EPC core implemented in software.
   * Demo 2
     * Experiment 1
     * Experiment 2